department-of-veterans-affairs/vagov-content/pages/disability-benefits/apply/dependents.md

 ---
-title: Declaration of status of dependents
+title: Declaration of Status of Dependents
 heading: Declaration of status of dependents
 display_title: Add or remove a dependent
 entryname: 686-dependent-status